 The Kul-Bas Exploration and Production Contract was signed between Kul-Bas and MEMR on November 11, 2005.
 This contract, which was initially for a period of 25 years with an initial six-year exploration period and a 19-year production period, grants Kul-Bas the exploration and production rights over an original 10,881 km2 (2,688,695 acres) surrounding the Akkulka Block.
-The contract was amended in February 2011, and the Company has received approval for the extension of the exploration period to November 11, 2013.
+The contract was amended in February 2011, when the Company received approval for the extension of the exploration period to November 11, 2013, and this was further extended in February 2013 to November 2015, subject to submission of regulatory paperwork.
 Pursuant to the Kul-Bas Exploration and Production Contract, 20% of the area is to be relinquished at the end of the second year of the contract, with 20% to be relinquished annually thereafter up to the end of the exploration period, except with respect to combined exploration and production contracts (which mainly only contain a work programme for exploration and not production) for areas where commercial discovery is made.
 This contract grants Kul-Bas an exclusive right to proceed to the production period where it has made a commercial discovery.
 The first relinquishment was made in November 2007 and was confirmed by the Kazakh authorities on December 21, 2008.
 A further relinquishment reduced the area to 7,632 km2 effective November 2009.
 Kazakh authorities confirmed this in December 2010.
 In order to allow the Company time to effectively explore Kul-Bas Block, an application was made by the Company to reduce and/or extend the relinquishments on it.
 On April 27, 2009, Amendment 1 to the Kul-Bas Exploration and Production Contract was signed, according to which 20% is relinquished by the end of contract year 2 (completed), 0% in contract year 3 (2008), 10% by the end of contract year 4 (completed), 20% by the end of year 5 (2010) and all remaining contract area, outside commercial discovery areas, by the end of year 6 (2011).
-On December 23, 2010, Amendment 2 to the Kul-Bas Exploration and Production Contract was signed, according to which the exploration period was extended till November 11, 2013 and, thus, to relinquish all remaining contract area by the end of the approved exploration period.
+On December 23, 2010, Amendment 2 to the Kul-Bas Exploration and Production Contract was signed, according to which the exploration period was extended until November 11, 2013.
+On February 28, 2013, the Company extended the exploration period for the Kul-Bas Exploration and Production Contract by a further two years until November 11, 2015.
+The Company is to relinquish all of the remaining contract area by the end of the approved exploration period with the exception of areas where a commercial discovery has been made.

 The Kul-Bas Exploration and Production Contract area surrounds the Akkulka Block and has similar geological, tectonic and structural features to the Akkulka Block.
 The Company considers this large area to be underexplored, being subject to regional magnetic, gravity and seismic surveys in the Soviet-era, with limited stratigraphic wells, mainly very shallow, in the southern part surrounding the Akkulka Block.
-Since the end of the Soviet period, a state funded "Turlan vintage" programme of seismic was carried out in the southern and eastern parts of Kul-Bas Block with a later vintage (1995-1996) JNOC 2D programme over 90% of it, with the northern and north-western part

-(approximately 25% of the territory) of the contract area having been covered in an approximate 8 km x 8 km (5 mile x 5 mile) grid, and the southern and eastern section covered with a 4 km x 4 km (2.5 mile x 2.5 mile) grid.
+Since the end of the Soviet period, a state funded "Turlan vintage" programme of seismic was carried out in the southern and eastern parts of Kul-Bas Block with a later vintage (1995-1996) JNOC 2D programme over 90% of it, with the northern and north-western part (approximately 25% of the territory) of the contract area having been covered in an approximate 8 km x 8 km (5 mile x 5 mile) grid, and the southern and eastern section covered with a 4 km x 4 km (2.5 mile x 2.5 mile) grid.